HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ## Project brief

 In this project, I will be assuming the role of a BI consultant who has just been hired by this fictional company - Maven Toys.
-As they look to expand their business with new stores, they've brought me in to analyze interesting patterns and trends in their data and help them make informed decisions.
+As they look to **expand their business with new stores**, they've brought me in to analyze interesting patterns and trends in their data and help them make informed decisions.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------